jpreardon/float-plan/WORKLOG.md

 - Float Plans
   - Tests!
-  - Add associations for skippers
+  - Figure out how to separate checkouts and checkins
   - Add associtations for crew/guests
-  - Figure out how to separate checkouts and checkins
 - Move logged_in_user and admin_user functions to a helper? (they are duplicated now)
 - Email new users login token [account activation tutorial](https://www.railstutorial.org/book/account_activation) might be helpful
 - Create a better fleet view like the [original design](design/fleet-screen-mockup.png)